kubeshop/testkube/docs/docs/contributing/intro.md

 ## General Guidance for Contributing to a Testkube Project

-Anyone is welcome and encouraged to help in Testkube development; much opportunity for enhancement exists.
+Anyone is welcome and encouraged to help with Testkube development; much opportunity for enhancement exists.

 We would like to limit technical debt from the beginning, so we have defined simple rules when adding code into Testkube repo.